 As an artist, spiritual leader and organizer I dwell in the often painful meeting-ground of many cultures and sensibilities.
 Here, I hope to foster prayer and spiritual practices that bring wholeness to others and deepen the joy and transformation that God has revealed to all the cosmos in Christ—the union of spirit and flesh, the gift of forgiveness, and our communion with God.

-Made free by this inner transformation, God calls us to take part in the transformation of our communities by serving our neighbors‚ especially those marginalized because of their gender identity, sexuality, race, class, disability, mental health diagnoses, or substance use disorder.
+Made free by this inner transformation, God calls us to take part in the transformation of our communities by loving and serving our neighbors‚ especially those marginalized, ostracized, or forgotten.